-I am broadly interested in the mechanisms underlying plant community assembly and change.
-Climate and fire regimes are two primary drivers of vegetation dynamics, with fire providing the proximate mechanism for vegetation change and climate dictating long-term trends.
+I am broadly interested in the mechanisms underlying forest community assembly and change.
+Climate and fire regimes are two primary drivers of forest dynamics, with fire providing the proximate mechanism for vegetation change and climate dictating long-term trends.
 Interactions and feedbacks between climate and fire can lead to ecological shifts over a range of spatial and temporal scales.
 My research focuses on understanding how climate and fire drive changes in plant diversity and demography, forest structure, and ecosystem processes across these multiple scales, by combining large empirical and spatial datasets, experimental manipulations, statistical and demographic modeling, and other approaches.

 1) Effects of reintroducing wildland fire on hydrology and snowpack.

 2) New ways of quantifying spatial patterns of high-severity fire.

 3) Using historical timber survey data to infer spatial variation in forest structure under historical fire regimes.

 As a postdoctoral researcher with the John Muir Institute for the Environment at UC Davis, I worked in collaboration with Malcolm North and others from the US Forest Service Pacific Southwest Research Station.
 Research projects included: